openstack/governance/reference/pti/python.rst

 The project infrastructure will not use ``tox -e releasenotes`` to build the documentation.
 Therefore it is **STRONGLY** discouraged for people to put additional logic into the command section of that tox environment.
-Additional logic needed around releasenotes generation should go into reno.
+Additional logic needed around release notes generation should go into *reno*.